 Homework is differentiated for all abilities and will contain both written and learning components.
 Boys are tested regularly during the term, in addition to the normal examinations.
-As a means of support for learning vocabulary, boys have access to Vocab Express from Year 5 onwards.
+As a means of support for learning vocabulary, boys have access to Linguascope, an interactive website supporting vocabulary learning.

 Head of French